hacksur/model-one/README.md

 ### Write

-For the actions that require to insert data we are need to import the UserForm and we are going to create a User and insert it in the UserForm and then we call the methods
+For the actions that require to insert data we need to import the UserForm and we are going to create a User and insert it in the UserForm and then we can call the methods

 ```js
 // ./controllers/UserController.ts